MicroEJ/docs/VEEPortingGuide/uiChangeLog.rst

 **Changed**

-* Used a dedicated ``bss`` section to load characters from an external font instead of using the java heap.
+* Used a dedicated ``bss`` section to load characters from an external font instead of using the Managed Heap.

 LLAPIs
 """"""